 - consultant paediatric oncologist (specialist doctor in children’s cancer)

-- consultant paediatric haematologist (a doctor who specialises in treating leukaemia and lymphoma)
+- consultant paediatric haematologist (a doctor who specialises in treating blood cancers such as leukaemia and lymphoma)

 - clinical oncologist or radiologist (a doctor who specialises in treating cancer with radiotherapy, chemotherapy and other drug treatments)